-You can also share your commute with colleagues or friends by using Liftshare scheme.
+When appropriate, you can also share your commute with colleagues or friends by using easitShare.
+This scheme covers journeys made by car, bicycle, taxi, motorbikes, trains, buses and on foot.

 There are a range of facilities available for staff and students to use across campus, including a number of covered cycle cages with swipe card access, highlighted on our active travel facilities map.

-There are also a range of discounts available at local Portsmouth bike shops.
+There are also discounts available at local Portsmouth bike shops.

 Travelling by bus is a great way to get around our busy city, so why not give the bus a go and take a break from the day-to-day bustle of driving.

 Portsmouth has excellent city bus services.
 You can catch local and intercity buses from the main bus station at The Hard Interchange or the city centre.

 The Hard bus interchange is a short 16-minute walk to the centre of the campus and the city centre is even closer.
 From here a large number of other services can be caught.
 Check timetables and plan your route with Stagecoach or First Bus.

 Staff of the University of Portsmouth are able to apply for discounted travel with First Bus and Stagecoach.

 First Bus offer members of staff 40% off your monthly travel via their Commuter Travel Club.

 University staff can enjoy a 10% discount on Stagecoach’s 13 and 52 week Portsmouth, South Hants and Gold Megariders.